paulina-grunwald/Web-developer-courses/Ruby/Key Learning points from Ruby courses.md

 ## Classes and Objects

-Class names start with a capital letter and use CamelCase.
-To instantiate object from a new class we use __new__ method:
+Class names start with a capital letter and use CamelCase To instantiate object from a new class we use __new__ method:

 ```Ruby